ac27182/scala-programming/manning-notes.md

 `tail call optimisation:` a tail call is a subroutine call performed as the final action of a procedure, if a tail call might lead to the same subroutine being called again later in the call chain, the subroutine is said to be tail recursive.

+`algebreic data type:` an data type defined by one or more data constructors, each of which may contain zero or more arguments.
+We say that the data type is either the sum or the union of its ddata constructors, and each data type is the product of its arguments, hence alegbreic

 <!-- `invariant:` the property of a a function  -->

 ### annecdotes